The hand written text and the drawn spirals in the figure above,

-A text discussing the calculated alternatives based on interval beat calculations, for sure clear to any musicologist, possibly assisted by some mathematician, is submitted for possible publication at PIANISTIK (https://europianofrance.org/).
+A text discussing the calculated alternatives based on interval beat calculations, for sure clear to any musicologist, possibly assisted by some mathematician, is published in the december 2020 edition of the PIANISTIK journal (https://europianofrance.org/).

 It became clear that an assumption leading to perfect equal beating of five fifths and three major thirds, meets the assumed characteristics of spirals very well.
 An almost identical hypothesis, includes almost equal beating of six fifths and three major thirds..